nishkarshmjain/AJAX-Movie-Recommendation-System-with-Sentiment-Analysis-master/README.md

 # Content-Based-Movie-Recommendation-System

 This project is created with video tutorials of Kish Naik.
 Initial template design credits : Kishan Lal

-Check out the application: https://movies-recommender-project.herokuapp.com/
+Check out the application : https://movies-recommender-project.herokuapp.com/

 ![alt text](https://github.com/nishkarshmjain/Movie-Recommendation-System/blob/master/static/Capture.PNG)

 ## Similarity Score :

-   How does it decide which item is most similar to the item user likes?
-Here we use the similarity scores.

-   It is a numerical value ranges between zero to one which helps to determine how much two items are similar to each other on a scale of zero to one.
-This similarity score is obtained measuring the similarity between the text details of both of the items.
-So, similarity score is the measure of similarity between given text details of two items.
-This can be done by cosine-similarity.
+   Cosine similarity measures the similarity between two vectors of an inner product space.
+It is measured by the cosine of the angle between two vectors and determines whether two vectors are pointing in roughly the same direction.
+It is often used to measure document similarity in text analysis.

 ### Sources of the datasets